 Now that you have your meal plan in front of you, what meals can you prepare in advance to make life easier?
 With the example meal plan above, here’s what I would do.
 On the weekend I would cook a pot of brown rice and put chicken on the grill.
 While they’re cooking, I’d portion out my cottage cheese for the next seven days into Tupperware and also portion the beef jerky and almonds into baggies for the next seven days.
 This will all be done in less than an hour.
 Then portion out the rice into seven containers and add the chicken.
 If you added any calories for a sauce, add the sauce now too.
 You can put three of these containers in the freezer and take them out in a few days so they stay fresh.
 This is the majority of your prep for the week — done in 90 minutes.

 Then, each night, add avocado to your lunch for the next day and add berries to your cottage cheese.
 This will take 10 minutes.
 Each morning you’ll make your shake fresh.
 Every second night you’ll prepare dinner for that night and the next night… remember to make enough for leftovers!

 Track Your Results

 See if planning and preparing your meals helps you…

 - Save time and reduce stress about what to eat

 - Eat healthier by avoiding last-minute food grabs

 Let us know how it goes in the comments!

 P.S.
 Want Free Workouts Too?
 Nutrition is only part of the puzzle.
-Click the banner below to get the full Shape Up Challenge, which delivers short, ultra-effective workouts to your email each week!
+Click here to get the full Shape Up Challenge, which delivers short, ultra-effective workouts to your email each week!